tdiesler/nessus-cardano/README.md

 ## Running a Block Producer Node

-A producer node is configured in the same way as a RElay node, except that it does not have a `CARDANO_PUBLIC_IP` and hence no topology updater job.
+A producer node is configured in the same way as a Relay node, except that it does not have a `CARDANO_PUBLIC_IP` and hence no topology updater job.
 Additionally, it needs to have its keys/certificates configured.

 ```